 - You can update your old articles and add more new keywords to them.

 This was a quick tour to learn about the keywords, their types, and their importance.
-In conclusion, always remember without them, you will not have a clear SEO plan and a specific way to appear in Search engine results.
-So if you study and choose the keywords well, you are already halfway ahead!
+In conclusion, always remember without them, you will not have a clear SEO plan and a specific way to appear in search engine results.
+So if you study and choose them well, you are already halfway ahead!